Memmo Alfama’s Co-Founder and Managing Director.

 Memmo Alfama is considered to be one of the best hotels in Lisbon and is the first boutique hotel in the city’s oldest neighbourhood, Alfama.

 The hotel’s 42 bright and breezy rooms are inspired by a contemporary Scandinavian style, with Portuguese touches.

-This stunning design hotel has mastered the art of local integration, offering a truly authentic Lisbon which you won’t forget.
+This stunning boutique hotel has mastered the art of local integration, offering a truly authentic Lisbon which you won’t forget.

 A small but perfectly formed infinity plunge pool does the job after a hot day exploring this hilly city.

 Glorious views over Alfama’s famous rooftops and the Tagus River.